Table of Contents

 15 Questions to Evaluate Your QA Team's Software Testing Process

 Keeping software testing processes on track is an overarching goal every QA lead wants for their team.
 Yet, development projects aren’t always plain sailing.

 No one wants unhappy clients, and, worse, overworked QA engineers and developers.

 We all have to accept that activities don’t always stick to the initial planning.
-Requirements change near the final stages, feature requests are unclear to business values, leaving little time for critical areas to get tested.
+Requirements change near the final stages, feature requests are unclear to business values and little time is left to test critical areas.

 This article gives you key evaluation points on Sprint Planning, tool selection, and quality reporting to help your team not dread the upcoming delivery date.